Chi Sigma Iota: Publications

 CSI publishes the Exemplar, a quarterly magazine for members, and the Journal of Counselor Leadership and Advocacy.
 In addition, selected books are endorsed for publication.
-Most recently, Professional Counseling Excellence through Leadership and Advocacy was selected for the 2012 Publication in Counselor Education and Supervision Award, given annually by the Association for Counselor Education and Supervision.
+In 2012, Professional Counseling Excellence through Leadership and Advocacy was selected for the 2012 Publication in Counselor Education and Supervision Award, given annually by the Association for Counselor Education and Supervision.

 The Counselors' Bookshelf is an online compendium of reviews of professional books, fiction, movies and television shows, and music with implications for how counselors can use the various media for personal and professional development as well as helping interventions with clients.

 Annual Meetings

-International meetings of CSI are held during the Annual Convention of the American Counseling Association.
-These events include a Business Meeting for representatives from every CSI chapter, a meeting of CSI’s Executive Council, a workshop on leadership, an awards ceremony, and opportunities for networking.
+CSI Days are annual meetings for membership that include the CSI Annual Delegate Business Meeting for representatives from every CSI chapter, a meeting of CSI’s Executive Council, leadership trainings for chapter leaders and Chapter Faculty Advisors, an awards ceremony, and networking opportunities.

+Governance

+Each chapter of CSI has a Chapter Faculty Advisor and chapter officers.
+The CSI Executive Council includes elected officers (president, president-elect, past president, secretary, and treasurer), two CSI leadership interns, and the Chief Executive Officer.
+Active members of the society can volunteer to chair or serve on CSI committees and review panels for grants and awards, all of which receive charges from the Executive Council.
+Members may also volunteer to serve on editorial review boards for the CSI Counselors' Bookshelf.
+The CSI Headquarters staff includes Holly Moorhead as the current Chief Executive Officer.